 Every life is sacred, from the moment of conception till natural death.
 As Knights of Columbus, we are called to defend the dignity of each human being at every stage and work together in building a culture of life and a civilization of love.

-Volunteer Opportunities at the VA Hospital!
+VA Volunteer Services (VAVS) Opportunities at the VA Hospital!

 You may serve Veterans at the VA Hospital in a full-time or part-time volunteer position.
 Whatever time you have to spare is always greatly appreciated!
 The hospital needs all types of volunteers from manning a telephone to driving Veterans.
 No position is too small.
 Please contact SK Joe Bouley, VAVS Representative, for more information.
 You can also visit the VA website at www.saltlakecity.va.gov or contact Chris Scott at Christopher.Scott3@va.gov or (801) 582-1565.

 On several occasions the Knights are called upon to deliver gifts to our Veterans receiving short- and long-term care at the VA Hospital.
 These usually occur around Christmas, Veteran’s Day, Flag Day and Valentine’s Day.
 You can volunteer to help put these gift bags together and deliver them to the Veterans or you can donate items and funds to the cause.
 The Knights also provide Color Guards on occasion and may serve dinner at the Fisher House, where families of hospitalized Veterans stay.

 The Salt Lake City Fisher House (website) has been supported by Utah Knights since before it was even built!